Ghauoor/ultimate-js/Basics/notes.md

 -> Heap (Non-Primitive Datatypes)
 When Heap is in use Orignal ref aviliable
 Mean any changes leads to changing the actual value

+# Promise

+The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

+A Promise is in one of these states:

+### pending: initial state, neither fulfilled nor rejected.

+### fulfilled: meaning that the operation was completed successfully.

+### rejected: meaning that the operation failed.